dimaskiddo/play-with-docker/README.md

 # Verify the Docker daemon is running
 docker run hello-world

 # Load the IPVS kernel module.
-Because swarms are created in dind,
-# the daemon won't load it automatically
+# Because swarms are created in dind,the daemon won't load it automatically
 sudo modprobe xt_ipvs

 # Ensure the Docker daemon is running in swarm mode